arquivo/arquivo404/README.md

 ### Specifying a given URL to search in web archives

-Some websites redirect broken links to a soft 404 page that loses track of the broken URL.
+Some websites redirect broken links to a soft 404 page that loses track of the _broken URL_ (URL in `window.location.href`).

-In these cases, by default the arquivo404 script would search for web-archived versions of the soft 404 page, instead of the broken URL.
+In these cases, by default the arquivo404 script would search for web-archived versions of the soft 404 error page, instead of the _broken URL_.

-If the website could keep track of the broken URL that was requested and inject it in its soft 404 page using the ```url``` method, this issue would be solved:
+If the website kept state of the broken URL `originalUrl` that was requested, it can inject it in its soft 404 page using the ```url``` method to solve this problem:

 ```html
 <script type="text/javascript">